joaovwfreire/psql-evm-transactions-indexer/README.md

     The data variable is the block.transactions array of transaction objects reformatted into a string to fit PSQL commands.

+#### Old blocks

+    The simple ethers.js script picks 130 blocks per minute, which is far from ideal.

 ## Further improvements:
 - [x] Next.js application